Jaat Ki Jugni

 Vishal Vashishtha and Madirakshi Mundle play the lead roles.

 Plot

-Love stories of Jat tribe, like Heer Ranjha, Sohni Mahiwal and Mirza Sahiban are considered legendary for showcasing the passion, the pain and the eventual separation of lovers.
+Love stories like Heer Ranjha, Sohni Mahiwal and Mirza Sahiban are considered legendary for showcasing the passion, the pain and the eventual separation of lovers.
 But this very notion of unhappy endings is what the protagonist Bittu disagrees with.
 Representing the rebellious nature of today's youth, he wants to change the popular belief with his own, that every love story must have a happy ending only.

 While on the other side of the spectrum is Munni, who lives in the shadows of her brothers.
 A life which is highly protected, make believe and devoid of any men.
 When the path of the typical independent carefree fearless Jat boy Bittu crosses with timid and shy Jat girl Munni, there is bound to be firework, thus making Jaat Ki Jugni, a Visphotak Prem Kahani (an explosive love story).